 Monthly Newsletter – August 2021

-September 15, 2021When you think about robots, maybe you picture some kind of highly advanced android straight out of science fiction.
+September 15, 2021When you think of robots, maybe you picture a highly advanced android straight out of science fiction.
 Or maybe you imagine that little robot toy you got for Christmas when you were young.
 Regardless, robots are everywhere in our culture.

 Robotics in Entertainment and Art

 Ever since I was a little kid, I’ve been going to Disney World with my family on vacations.
 In fact, at this point, I’ve been there more times than I can count.
-This is largely (let’s be honest, almost entirely) due to the fact that my mom is a huge Disney fan.
-In fact, if you’re ever driving around Lafayette, IN and see a car with license plate number “DZNYNUT” (read: “Disney nut”), yeah, that’s my mom.
+This is largely (let’s be honest, almost entirely) because my mom is a huge Disney fan.
+In fact, if you’re ever driving around Lafayette, IN, and see a car with license plate number “DZNYNUT” (read: “Disney nut”), yeah, that’s my mom.
 Sure, I enjoyed the rides and the characters more when I was younger, but there’s still plenty there to keep my interest as an adult.
-Mainly EPCOT…and for the food and beer.
-Anyway…

 Some of my favorite rides as a kid, and still today, were the ones featuring human- and animal-like robots called Audio-Animatronics.
-Audio-Animatronics were developed by Walt Disney Imagineering in the 1960s and were originally intended to serve as a form of “robotics animation” for shows and attractions at Disney theme parks.
-One of the earliest attractions to feature these life-like robots was The Enchanted Tiki Room which first premiered at Disneyland in 1963.
+Walt Disney Imagineering developed audio-animatronics in the 1960s and originally intended to serve as a form of “robotics animation” for shows and attractions at Disney theme parks.
+One of the earliest attractions to feature these life-like robots was The Enchanted Tiki Room, which first premiered at Disneyland in 1963.
 The show features a room full of robotic tropical birds with head and body movements synchronized to prerecorded audio and music.
 Today, Audio-Animatronics are ubiquitous in Disney park attractions, many of which got their start as 1964 World’s Fair exhibits.
 Some of the most popular modern Audio-Animatronic attractions include “It’s a Small World,” The Hall of Presidents, EPCOT’s Spaceship Earth, and my all-time favorite, Walt Disney’s Carousel of Progress.

 Robotics in Education

 As a member of the STEM Education Works team, I’ve had the pleasure of familiarizing myself with another excellent tool for teaching robotics-based STEM: the Dobot Magician.
 The Dobot Magician and Dobot Magician Lite are robotic arms designed to teach students about robotics, coordinate systems, coding, and computational thinking.
-Students can interact with and control the Dobot via direct motion controls or through the power of block coding, a simplified version of coding with a de-emphasis on syntax and a kind learning curve for beginners.
-There’s a LOT you can do with the Dobot in terms of the kinds of lessons you can teach with it, especially when paired with its linear rail and conveyor belt accessories which extend the capabilities and range of the Dobot.
+Students can interact with and control the Dobot using direct motion controls or block-based coding.
+This simplified coding approach emphasizes learning and has a gentle learning curve for beginners.
+There’s a LOT you can do with the Dobot in terms of the kinds of lessons you can teach with it, especially when paired with its linear rail and conveyor belt accessories, which extend the capabilities and range of the Dobot.

-One of the things that I like the most about the Dobot is the fact that the physical unit itself serves as a direct connection to, and a reflection of, a student’s coding.
+One of the things I like most about the Dobot is that the physical unit itself serves as a direct connection to and a reflection of a student’s coding.
 If a mistake has been made in a student’s code, it will be made immediately apparent in the robotic arm’s motion and behavior.
-In this sense, the Dobot offers an engaging learning experience which features the kind of immediate, self-correcting feedback that makes troubleshooting and debugging code a breeze.
-I really do think this does wonders for a student’s sense of confidence and their ability to learn directly from their past mistakes in a constructive way.
+In this sense, the Dobot offers an engaging learning experience that features the kind of immediate, self-correcting feedback that makes troubleshooting and debugging code a breeze.
+I really do think this does wonders for a student’s confidence and their ability to learn from past mistakes in a constructive way.

 Robotics in Science and Industry

-To learn more about the future of robotics, check out this video by PRO ROBOTS.
+To learn more about the future of robotics, check out this video by ColdFusion.
 And to learn more about Dobot robotic arms, visit our website!
 Until next time.

 – Dr. Jake Roark